 Is gambling legal in NM?

-Yes, most forms of gambling are legal in this state, with the centerpiece being represented by the New Mexico casinos, with all the games that can be usually found inside a casino.
-Betting on horse racing is also allowed, a number of 5 racinos being available in NM.
+Yes, most forms of gambling are legal in this state, with the centerpiece being represented by the New Mexico casinos, with all the games usually found inside a casino.
+Betting on horse racing is also allowed, several 5 racinos being available in NM.
 Lottery, bingo, and raffles complete the scene.
 The developing online market is represented only through off-shore websites.

 Are there any casinos in New Mexico?

 Yes.
-There is a number of 24 casinos in NM, with additional slot machines in the 5 establishments which function as racinos.
-The brick-and-mortar casinos, offer a large range of slot machines and the whole variety of table games, from poker to baccarat and from craps to roulette.
+There are several 24 casinos in NM, with additional slot machines in the 5 establishments which function as racinos.
+The brick-and-mortar casinos offer an extensive range of slot machines and various table games, from poker to baccarat and from craps to roulette.